 Yes, but only if your protocol paper involves novel method development.

-- Can I include a published theoretical paper (ie a paper in which I propose a new theoretical model) as a results chapter in my PhD?
+- Can I include a published or in progress theoretical paper (i.e. a paper in which I propose a new theoretical model) as a results chapter in my PhD?

 A theoretical paper can be included in your thesis if the content of the paper would have otherwise been included in a thesis chapter.
 Publishing a paper of any kind during candidature does not always mean that it will fit logically within the thesis in its published form.